 19. Discover Kalamazoo (South)

 The fall season is hands down one of the best times to visit Kalamazoo!
 Discover Kalamazoo has your guide to some of the best places in the area to capture fall colors, as well as some unexpected ways to enjoy the fall foliage.
-While visiting Kalamazoo, be sure to stop by great restaurants and shops like Lawton Ridge Winery, Saugatuck Brewing Kalamazoo, and Principle Food and Drink.
+While visiting Kalamazoo, be sure to stop by great restaurants and shops, including Saugatuck Brewing Kalamazoo and Principle Food and Drink.

 20. See the Shades of Saugatuck (South)